 Location.
-38° 47.786′ N, 94° 57.703′ W. Marker is in Gardner, Kansas, in Johnson County.
+38° 47.786′ N, 94° 57.702′ W. Marker is in Gardner, Kansas, in Johnson County.
 Marker can be reached from the intersection of U.S. 56 and West 183rd Street, on the right when traveling west.
 Touch for map.
-This marker is the rightmost (west) panel of a three-panel marker kiosk near the parking lot at Gardner Junction Park.
+This marker is the center panel of a three-panel marker kiosk near the parking lot at Gardner Junction Park.
 Marker is at or near this postal address: 32505 West 183rd Street, Gardner KS 66030, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers A Look Back in Time (here, next to this marker); a different marker also named A Look Back in Time (here, next to this marker); Eye of the Needle (within shouting distance of this marker); Following Their Dreams (within shouting distance of this marker); Apprehension and Conflict (within shouting distance of this marker); From Prairie Schooners to Locomotives (within shouting distance of this marker); Overland Trails (approx. 1.9 miles away); The Herman B. Foster Home (approx. 1.9 miles away).
+At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
+A different marker also named A Look Back in Time A Look Back in Time (here, next to this marker); Eye of the Needle (within shouting distance of this marker); Following Their Dreams (within shouting distance of this marker); Apprehension and Conflict (within shouting distance of this marker); From Prairie Schooners to Locomotives (within shouting distance of this marker); Overland Trails (approx. 1.9 miles away); The Herman B. Foster Home (approx. 1.9 miles away).
 Touch for a list and map of all markers in Gardner.